SSO (Single Sign-On)

 You are the SP providing your customers SSO access to your website, application, or service.
 Descope will act on your behalf as the SP, so you don't have to wade through the complexities of implementing SSO.

-The SSO Domains
+Option 1: SSO Domains (Optional)

 Tenant Name | SSO Domain | User's Accessibility |